awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/_index.md

 ## Permissions required
-- Root user and administrator access to the master and member accounts
+- Root user and administrator access to the management and member accounts

 ## Costs